 THE MAJOR FOR THE B.S.
-IN ACCOUNTING AND FINANCE
+IN ACCOUNTING

 Accounting is often called the "language" of business.
 Accountants provide much of the data that is used in business decision-making.
 The task of the accountant is to retrieve and report data gathered in many types of business and non-business organizations.
 Accounting involves much more than simply gathering financial data; it involves the analysis and communication of the data in a usable format for various types of economic decisions by management, government, consumers, creditors, and stockholders.
-The Accounting and Finance Major is designed to prepare the graduate to go directly into public accounting, corporate or small business sectors, or to continue on to graduate school for an MBA or similar degree in any area of business.
+The Bachelor of Science in Accounting is designed to prepare the graduate to go directly into public accounting, corporate or small business sectors, or to continue on to graduate school for an MBA or similar degree in any area of business.

-ACCT 107, 108 Principles of Accounting I, II 6
+ACCT 207, 208 Principles of Accounting I, II 6

-ACCT 361, 362 Intermediate Financial Accounting I, II 6
+ACCT 361, 362 Intermediate Financial Accounting I, II.
+6

-ACCT 381 Audit Theory and Philosophy OR 3
+ACCT 381 Audit Theory and Philosophy 3

-BUSA 430 Investment Management

-ACCT 420 Advanced Accounting OR 3
+ACCT 420 Advanced Accounting 3

-ECON 390 International Economics

-ACCT 421 Concepts in Federal Taxation OR 3
+ACCT 421 Concepts in Federal Taxation 3

-ECON 321 Financial Institutions and Markets

 ACCT 424 Cost Accounting 3

 ACCT 470 E-Commerce and Advanced

-Accounting Information Systems 3
+Accounting Information Systems

-BUSA 202 Principles of Marketing 3

-BUSA 221 Business Statistics 3
+BUSA 221 Business Statistics

 BUSA 306 International Business 3

-BUSA 311 Business Ethics and Leadership
+BUSA 311W Business Ethics and Leadership 3

 BUSA 350 Business Law 3

 BUSA 480 Business Strategy and Policy 3

-COMM 120 Public Speaking 3
+ECON 203 Macroeconomics 3

-ECON 205 Essentials of Economics 3
+ECON 204 Microoeconomics 3

 ECON 305W Economic Policy Seminar 3

 FINA 360 Business Finance 3

 FINA 460 Business Analysis and Valuation 3

+MKTG 202 Principles of Marketing 3

 Total Credit Hours: 60